 Setup.
 Consider an economy that consists of a set of locations.
 In each location, there is a tradable and a non-tradable sector.
-We refer to the workers in the tradable sector as business service workers.
-Workers cannot change sector but can freely choose their location.
+We refer to the workers in the tradable sector as business service workers; workers cannot change sector but freely choose their location.
 Locations differ in amenities and productivity for business service workers.
 The productivity and amenities for non-tradable service workers are identical across locations.
-We assume that the more tradable service workers as a reduced form for the increased cost of living in more populated locations.
+We assume that the more tradable service workers are in a location, the more congested are its amenities.
+This serves as a reduced form for the increased cost of living.